 With this in mind, make sure to also label the bottom and sides so you can easily spot that crucial box holding the coffee on the night of move-in irrespective of how it is placed.

 You can even adopt a labeling system that allows you to group your boxes by category and room.
 For example, Bedroom, Library and Books, and so on.

 What this does is make the process of unloading and unpacking easier when you get to your new place.

 As they say, knowledge is power, and with the right advice, prepping for a residential move can turn into a less grueling affair.

 These simple tips will go some way towards making your move less stressful.
 However, please note that these are not the end-all as there are other key things you need to think about.

 Locking in a moving date, for example.
 Since most movers are busier during the weekends, consider taking some time off work and move in the middle of the week if you can.
 Chances are you might even get a better discount!

 Speaking of which, you need to evaluate potential movers well in advance.
-Get their moving estimates and decide who you will move with so you can know how much figures you will be dealing with.
+Request moving quotes and decide who you will move with so that you can prepare your budget properly.